Mengdiegg/Data_Wrangling_Project_and_Tasks/README.md

 6. Obtain the count of texts based on the chronic condition over a period of time (say per week).
 Draw a visual using ggplot to obtain the counts

-For midterm, I firstly found some problems to clean the dataset and I listed all of them to make the table more clear.
+For midterm-project, I firstly found some problems to clean the dataset and I listed all of them to make the table more clear.
 Then I used ODBC library in R t connect the dataset in the sql database.
 I then continue used sqlquery to operate the data in th dataset in sql.
 For each question, I explained that the reasons why I made this change and how I made this change.
 I also provide sql codes for reference.

-For final, I completed 3 main tasks as follows:
+For final project, I completed 3 main tasks as follows:
 1)	Consider the following blood pressure dataset (IC_BP_v2.csv).
 Perform the following operations
 a.
 Convert BP alerts to BP status
 b.
 Define Hypotension-1 & Normal as Controlled blood pressure Hypotension-2, Hypertension-1, Hypertension-2 & Hypertension-3 as Uncontrolled blood pressure: Controlled & Uncontrolled blood pressure as 1 or 0 (Dichotomous Outcomes)